Grief and Healing

 Imagery

-Deep personal imagery is a healing technique and experience that was developed by the psychologist Dr. Stephen Gallegos.
-It helps us to find within ourselves the wisdom and guidance we constantly search for from the outside world.
+by the psychologist Dr. Stephen Gallegos.
+It helps us to find within ourselves the

 – from Into Wholeness: The Path of Deep Imagery, by Dr. Eligio Stephen Gallegos

 By tapping into this inner resource in a relaxed state, we naturally move to express and integrate any experience that has overwhelmed us when it took place.
 The death of our twin or a loved one would be a powerful example.
 Through inviting and dialoguing with, and being in relationship to images that spontaneously arise from our subconscious, the “journeyer” joins with his or her natural healing process on a path of personal and psychological integration.
 This imagery process worked in perfect concert with the ally I had found in nature.
 I did not believe that any spontaneous images would appear for me.
-But, they did, and I found I could speak to these images within my mind. rabbit An inner story unfolded as they took me on journeys always acting as wise guides.
+But, they did, and I found I could speak to these images within my mind.
+An inner story unfolded as they took me on journeys always acting as wise guides.
 The most unlikely type of guides appeared.
 I met a brown rabbit who spontaneously arrived when I was asked by Dr. Gallegos to focus on my body, specifically within the area of my stomach.
 The rabbit hopped around in the moonlight, moving in and out of the sage brush.
 Its little expressive form seemed to say, “have fun, be free.”

 Aren’t you scared?”
 I asked the rabbit.
 “You could be eaten by an owl if you dance under the moon.”